vespa-engine/blog/_posts/2021-02-16-image-similarity-search.md

 We need to re-configure our application to add our image vector field.
-We also define a *HNSW* index for it and using *angular* as our [distance metric](https://docs.vespa.ai/documentation/reference/schema-reference.html#distance-metric).
+We also define a *HNSW* index for it and using *angular* as our [distance metric](https://docs.vespa.ai/en/reference/schema-reference.html#distance-metric).

 We also need to define the input query vector in the application package.
-Without definining our query input tensor we won't be able to perform our nearest neighbor search so make sure you remember to include that.
+Without defining our query input tensor we won't be able to perform our nearest neighbor search, so make sure you remember to include that.

 Most changes like adding or remove a field is a [live change](https://docs.vespa.ai/en/reference/schema-reference.html#modifying-schemas) in Vespa, no need to re-index the data.